| Story by Bruce Hodgdon |

-This year marks the 40th anniversary of the release of the first Illinois Natural Areas Inventory (INAI), published in 1978.
+In 2018, the state marked the 40th anniversary of the release of the first Illinois Natural Areas Inventory (INAI), initially published in 1978.
 From 1975-78, a statewide survey of Illinois’ existing native species populations found 1,085 significant natural areas.
 This list of natural areas has undergone several updates over the years, most recently in June 2017.

 The University Library site of the University of Illinois at Urbana-Champaign explains the importance of the INAI in land preservation.
 “The Illinois Natural Areas Inventory program is administered by the Illinois Department of Natural Resources Division of Natural Heritage.
 It is a separate program from the Illinois Nature Preserves Commission, and INAI sites do not automatically become Nature Preserves.
 However INAI work can inform the selection and designation of Illinois Nature Preserves.